nitsvutt/airline-data-platform/README.md

 ## Conclusion

 In conclusion, this project serves as an research endeavor in standalone mode.
 In order to deal with the practical problem, it is necessary to have additional resources to deploy a more powerful platform.
-And as I mentioned before, a Machine Learning model will be very useful to handle the recent status.
+And as I mentioned before, a Machine Learning model will be highly benefical in handle the recent state.

 ## Acknowledgments